Refugee Services Case Manager

 Jewish Family Service is seeking a Refugee Services Case Manager in the Refugee & Immigrant Services program.
 This full-time (37.5 hours/week) position provides case management services to refugee and immigrant clients in the agency’s resettlement and employment programs.
 The position will also provide backup reception coverage at the Refugee & Immigrant Services Office, as necessary.

 This dynamic role will ensure service quality and contract compliance by alternating between programs to provide additional staffing support where most needed.
 The position is client-facing and requires the ability to work across teams and efficiently pivot between services and priorities.
+The employee will be expected to hold their own client caseload in addition to helping with the caseloads of their teammates.
+The position requires a high degree of flexibility and comfort with continually shifting priorities and tasks.

 The position is based at the JFS’ Kent office but will have responsibilities throughout King County.
 Travel will be required to meetings in the community, social service facilities, and client homes.
 Regular and punctual attendance is required.